insilications/uma-android-automation/README.md

     You can also bookmark the commands for your own convenience.

+Alternatively, you can do the same on a computer if you cannot get the above to work out.
+1. Install [**adb**](https://developer.android.com/tools/releases/platform-tools).
+You may need to restart your computer to have your terminal pick up the changes.
+2. Open up a new terminal anywhere (cmd, Powershell, etc).
+3. Plug in your Android device via USB.
+If all goes well, then executing `adb devices` will show your connected device.
+There may be a popup on your Android device beforehand asking you to give permission to connect to ADB.
+Wirelessly connecting to ADB is also available via the Android `Settings > Developer options > Wirelss debugging`
+4. Execute the following commands to forcibly set your display resolution to 1080p and DPI to 240:
+    - **Change resolution to 1080p:** `adb shell wm size 1080x1920 && wm density 240`
+    - **Revert changes:** `adb shell wm size reset && wm density reset`

 Make sure to use 1.0 scaling, as well as 80% confidence for best results in 1080p.

 # For Developers